 How much to feed baby chicks per day?

 As chickens mature, their nutritional requirements change.
 The gender of your chicken can also influence the amount of food you give it, as well as its growth rate.
-Let’s learn more about feeding cockerels and pullets.
+Let’s learn more about feeding pullets and cockerels.

 Feeding grower feed to chickens

-As your chickens grow older, you’ll want to provide them with a more diverse diet.
-In general, cockerels and pullets will require more protein as they grow.
+As your chickens grow older, provide a more diverse diet.
+In general, cockerels and pullets require more balanced protein and minerals as they grow.

 How long to give grower feed?

-At the age of 8–16 weeks, you can transition your chickens to grower feed.
-It’s best if you work with a local feed store to make this transition.
+At about 8–16 weeks, you can transition to grower feed.
+It’s best to work with a local feed store to time the change correctly.

 Need for Medium size feeder and waterer